 As an active alumnus, Sahil served on the board of directors for UCLA Young Alumni Professionals, a 1,000+ member organization that engages UCLA’s recent graduate population.
 He has also participated in UCLA’s Entertainment Network Night and was a guest lecturer at the UCLA Anderson School of Management, speaking about trends in the Film and Television industry.
 As a frequent keynote speaker for the UCLA Career Center and as a member of the National Association of Colleges and Employers, Sahil has a deep passion for helping college students and recent graduates with their leadership and career development journeys.

-Sahil received an economics degree and is a Life member of the Alumni Association.
+Sahil received an economics degree and is a Gold Legacy member of the Alumni Association.

 Connect with Sahil on UCLA ONE.

 For nearly 30 years, Paco Retana has been serving the vulnerable youth and marginalized communities in Los Angeles.
 As a recognized mental health expert and vice president of programs at Los Angeles Child Guidance Center (LACGC), he is responsible for all clinical programs, including strategic planning, program evaluation and training in support of LACGC’s mission to provide quality mental health services, promoting early intervention and ensuring easy access for a community in great need by initiating and implementing program changes to meet new funding streams for innovative prevention programs.
 Additionally, Paco has served as a consultant for numerous community organizations and educational institutions including First 5 LA, Watts Gang Task Force, Green Dot Public Schools and the Santa Ana Unified School District, providing professional development training, psychological and facilitation services, counseling, education and crisis intervention.